 - Older Than He Looks: It's possible that Canas was merely mistaken about how long Nergal has been working on morphs, and that it's only been a few decades.
 Regardless, as he apparently looks the same as he did when Wallace, who is now in his forties, was just a kid, Renault has to be at least in his seventies, possibly even older if he had already been working with Nergal prior to meeting Wallace.

-- Really 700 Years Old: It's implied that he may have been involved with the creation of the original morphs, though this contradicts the game's timeline.
+- Really 700 Years Old: It's implied that he may have been involved with the creation of the original morphs, though this contradicts the game's time line.
+On the other hand, magic can allow someone to live a long time in Fire Emblem games, so maybe his faith or Nergal cursed him with a long life.

 - Star-Crossed Lovers: With Isadora, if they A support.
 Their paired ending says that she left knighthood and became an Elimine cleric in order to search for him.